johnroper100/Tonalite/docs/presets/changing_preset_settings.md

 ## Buttons

-### Save

-Save the changes you have made to the preset.
-Make sure you do this every time you make a change or your edits won't apply!

 ### Delete

 Remove the preset from the show.
 You will be prompted to make sure you really want to do this.